brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 ## Aside: 16-bit Reads Via SWD

+# Important Address Ranges in the RP2040

 # Overview of Flashing Process

 Finally, with all of the SWD/debug background out of the way we can get back to the topic of flashing memory.
-I'll get into more detail in the next section, but here's

-# RP2040/RP2350 Flash Sequence
+Here are the key steps:

+1. The SDK build process is used to create a binary file that is targeted for loading at address 0x10000000.
+2. The SWD initialization process is followed to initialize the debug capability on the target board.
+3. A processor reset is performed to bring the target board into a known/clean state.
+4. The VTOR register on the target board is set to a RAM location (0x20000000) in preparation for executing functions on the target.
+5. Memory reads (via SWD) are used to read the ROM function lookup table from the target and determine the addresses of the key boot ROM functions that will be used in the flashing process.
+6. A ROM utility function (IF, connect_internal_flash()) is called on the target to reset the flash chip.
+7. A ROM utility function (EX, flash_exit_xip()) is called to put the flash into serial write mode.
+8. A ROM utility function (RE, flash_range_erase()) is called to erase the flash memory.
+9. A ROM utility function (FC, flash_flush_cache()) is called to flush any internal caching related to the flash memory system.
+10. For each 4K page from the binary to be stored in flash:
+    1. The page is written into a RAM workarea on the target board starting at address 0x20000100.
+    2. A ROM utility function (RP, flash_range_program()) is called on the target board that copies data from RAM to Flash.
+11. A ROM utility function (FC, flash_flush_cache()) is called to flush any internal caching
+12. A ROM utility function (CX, flash_enter_cmd_xip()) is called that re-enables XIP and allow the flash memory to be read normally.
+13. For each 4K page from the binary to be stored in flash:
+    1. The page is written into a RAM workarea on the target board starting at address 0x20000100.
+    2. The 1024 32-bit words are compared between what is in the RAM workarea and what is stored in flash to validate the flashing process.
+14. Debug mode is exited on the target board.
+15. The target board is reset again, thus beginning the execution of the newly flashed program.

-# Calling A ROM Function on the RP2040 Via SWD
+# Calling A Function on the RP2040 Via SWD

 # Important References